Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 UP: short for "underpowered."
 This refers to anything players believe are underused or too weak by standards.
 See: 'Imba' and 'OP.'

 Vanilla: refers to the original state of the game or an aspect of the game.
 For example, "Vanilla Inferno" refers to the original Inferno mode for Diablo III, before any patch changes.
+This term refers to the original ice cream flavor, which is vanilla.

-Vanilla D3: refers to the original Diablo III, prior to the release of its first expansion, Reaper of Souls (see: ‘ROS’).
+Vanilla D3refers to the original Diablo III, prior to the release of its first expansion, Reaper of Souls (see: ‘ROS’).

 VQ: short for "Vision Quest," a passive ability belonging to witch doctors.

-VSORCS: stands for Vault of the Assassin + Desolate Sands + Dahlgur Oasis + Forgotten Ruins + Eastern & Western Channels + Storm Halls.
+VSORCS:vanilla - stands for Vault of the Assassin + Desolate Sands + Dahlgur Oasis + Forgotten Ruins + Eastern & Western Channels + Storm Halls.
 Sometimes abbreviated as VORCS without the first S (Desolate Sands), or SORCS without the V (Vault of the Assassin).
 It's a farming run centered around those areas of Act II.
 See: 'FWF' and 'Run.'

 WC: short for "War Cry," an ability specific to the barbarian class.